 Theatre at St. Claude (2240 St. Claude Ave.)

-In April 2016, Goat in the Road Productions and Skin Horse Theater presented FORGE, a new performance festival, that presented three bold and outlandish mainstage shows from Goat in the Road, Nat & Veronica, Mz.
+FORGE #1 featured three bold and outlandish mainstage shows: Our Man from Goat in the Road, She Was Born by Nat & Veronica, Creep Cuts featuring Mz.
 Asa Metric and Mqr.
 En Between.

 Two men in a box elect a tennis racket named Ronald Reagan as president.